ronnyerrmann/spectrum_analyser/README.md

 This was part of an job application exercise: A proprietary programm (WaveGen.exe) created some file containing a period signal.
 I had to find "the frequency of the highest amplitude wave in each file" and put it into a result file, together with the filename, and sort by frequency.

 I have chosen the generalised Lomb-Scargle Periodogram to find the frequency of the highest amplitude.
+Benefits are: independent of other frequencies in the data and data points don't need to be evenly spaced.

 Compile with a C++ compiler above version 11, e.g. [https://nuwen.net/mingw.htm](https://nuwen.net/mingw.htm)
 ```